 2. Wider stakeholder involvement

-With the broader social and spatial considerations ingrained in sustainability, the number of stakeholders in projects will also naturally expand to include the likes of environmental protections groups, human rights groups and NGOs.
-Properly managing, collaborating and communicating with this expanded group of stakeholders, many of which will have conflicting needs and desires, will be one of the biggest challenges for future project managers.
+With the broader social and environmental considerations involved in sustainability, the number of project stakeholders will expand.
+They will include the likes of environmental organisations, human rights groups, and other NGOs.
+Being able to manage, collaborate and communicate with this expanded group of stakeholders will be one of the biggest challenges for project managers in future.

-Sustainability has participation at its core.
-It goes a step further beyond simply engaging stakeholders in passive decision-making processes, but making them proactive agents throughout all project processes.
-From the definition of requirements to project scheduling and all the way down to risk assessment and project reporting, stakeholders will play a much more significant role in future projects.
+Green project management has participation at its core.
+It goes beyond simply engaging stakeholders in passive decision-making processes.
+It makes them proactive agents throughout all project processes.
+From the definition of requirements to project scheduling, and right through to risk assessment and project reporting, stakeholders play a much more significant role.

 3. Expanded project specification and criteria

-For projects to be considered sustainable, they must include specific sustainability objectives and meet certain requirements.
-Traditional project outputs would typically be heavily dependent on the requirements and specifications outlined by the client or end user.
-In sustainable projects, the project outputs, content and quality criteria are based on a holistic view of the project.
-It actively considers the social, economic, environmental, and temporal impacts of all project activities when forming its specifications and criteria.
+Projects must address specific objectives and requirements to meet the definition of sustainability.
+Once, project outputs would be heavily dependent on the requirements and specifications outlined by the client or end user.
+Now, outputs, content, and quality criteria are based on a more holistic view of project impacts.
+Each plan must actively consider the social, economic, environmental, and temporal impacts of project activities when forming specifications and criteria.

 4. Enhanced business case and project selection

-In line with the Triple Bottom Line philosophy, project justifications, costs and the overall business case will expand to include not only the financial justifications but broader non-financial factors such as the social and environmental dimensions.
-Future project selection and investment evaluations will also expand to a multi-criteria approach that considers both the quantitative and qualitative benefits of projects.
+In line with the Triple Bottom Line (TBL) philosophy, project justifications, costs and the overall business case will include not only financial justifications but broader social and environmental factors.
+Future project selection and investment evaluations will have a multi-criteria approach that considers the quantitative and qualitative benefits of projects.

 6. Matured schedule management

-A sustainable focus means the pursuit of efficiency in project processes and activities is further heightened.
-By cutting down waste, reducing delivery costs, allocating resources more effectively, overall project wastage is minimized not only in material but in idle resources.
-Scheduling and project sequencing will take on another level of complexity, particularly in the construction management sphere where research shows that as much as 30% of all delivered building materials end up as waste.
+By focusing on sustainability, organisations place greater importance on the pursuit of efficiency in project processes.
+By cutting down waste, reducing delivery costs, allocating resources more effectively, and reusing resources where possible, overall waste is minimised.
+Further, scheduling and project sequencing takes on another level of complexity and importance, particularly in the construction management sphere.
+Research shows that as much as 30% of all delivered building materials ends up going to waste.

 7. Different project inputs, materials and procurement management

-Sustainability will obviously impact what type of materials, inputs and suppliers are used in projects.
-Materials that are environmentally detrimental from hazardous and polluting substances will need to be avoided or significantly minimized.
-The selection of materials and input is not limited to the project time-scope alone but must also consider the durability, reusability, and recyclability of the project deliverables at the point of decommissioning.
+Sustainability will impact the type of materials, inputs, and suppliers are used in projects.
+Materials that are environmentally detrimental, like hazardous and polluting substances, must be avoided or significantly mitigated.
+In addition, the selection of materials and inputs is not limited to the project’s lifecycle alone.
+The durability, reusability, and recyclability of project deliverables at the decommissioning stage is critical.

-Selection of suppliers will also have to consider the environmental and social performance potential of the supplier.
-Suppliers with shady ethics and a lack of transparency will no longer be tolerated in a sustainable future.
+Selection of suppliers will also have to consider environmental and social performance.
+Suppliers with shady ethics and a lack of transparency will be subject to much closer scrutiny.

 8. More comprehensive risk management

-Traditional project communication is often reactionary with an emphasis on project managers only providing the information that is needed.
-However, to fully pursue sustainable principles of transparency and accountability, project management communications must become more open and frequent to enable proactive participation and project-wide consistency.
-Project managers need to be constantly communicating with stakeholders about social and environmental factors on an ongoing basis, rather than simply on a need-to-know basis.
+Traditional project communication often has its emphasis on providing only the information that is needed.
+However, for transparency and accountability, project management communications must become more open and frequent.
+This faciliates proactive participation and project-wide consistency.
+Project managers will need to be constantly communicating with stakeholders about social and environmental factors on an ongoing basis, rather than simply on a need-to-know basis.

-Reporting will also be held to a new standard that includes sustainability dimensions and feeds into the overall transparency and accountability of the organisation at large.
-In a time where greenwashing is viewed negatively by consumers, failing to consult and report to relevant stakeholders can end up being very costly to businesses.
+Reporting is also being held to a new standard.
+One that includes sustainability factors and meets expectations of transparency and accountability within the broader organisation.
+In a time where greenwashing is viewed negatively by consumers, failing to consult and regularly report to relevant stakeholders can become very costly to businesses.

-Overall project communications and reporting will need to incorporate sustainability measures and organisations need to be willing and prepared to be exposed to broader community interests.
+Overall, project communications and reporting need to incorporate sustainability measures and organisations must be willing and prepared to consider broader community interests.

 10. Broader organisational learning

 Organisations build up their corporate knowledge base by storing historical information and lessons learned throughout their projects.
-With a sustainability focus, the emphasis of organisational learning will include ways of minimising waste as well as frameworks for properly proactive stakeholder engagement and management.
-As sustainability standards also begin to become more widely adopted, new ways of incorporating those standards into all projects will become critical.
+In green project management, the emphasis of organisational learning will include approaches to minimise waste and facilitate stakeholder engagement.
+As sustainability standards become more widely adopted, establishing ways to incorporate those standards across all projects will be critical.

-Projects are the primary means for change and innovation to become a reality.
-For a sustainable future, we need sustainable project management.
-Lucky for you, several people have been thinking ahead and have spent the last decade crafting project management frameworks that have sustainability at their core.
-Make sure to read more about sustainable project management to get your head start into a sustainable future.
+Projects are the means by which change and innovation become a reality.
+To reach a sustainable future, we need sustainable project management.
+That means crafting project management frameworks that have sustainability at their core.
+Be sure to read our Complete Guide to Sustainability in Project Management and evaluate pmo365‘s integrated project portfolio management solution for maximum visibility and efficiency across all your projects.